 Use the steps below to connect your form with Constant Contact so you don’t have to manually add contact information each time a visitor submits your form.
 Instead, each time a visitor completes the form their submission information will be added to Constant Contact automatically.
-Before hopping in, please review some helpful terminology related to this process:

 - The email provider refers to the service you use to send mass emails to your supporters.
-The most common providers are MailChimp and Constant Contact, but there are many more.
+The most common providers are Mailchimp and Constant Contact, but there are many more.

 - A feed on a form refers to that form’s connection with a third-party provider.
 For example, you would set up a feed to add a new donor to your provider’s email list automatically.
 This feed is typically processed each time a visitor submits your form.

 - Conditional logic is used to determine the criteria in which a form’s feed is processed.
 For example, you may have an event registration form where visitors can opt to subscribe to your newsletter while registering for the event.
 The feed that adds subscribers to your email list would need to have conditional logic so that it only processes the feed when the visitor chooses to sign up.

 If your organization uses an email provider that isn’t Constant Contact, learn how to connect to other services.